lqe/ab/README.md

 # ab
-a simple application -- ApacheBench . written in Python by lqe.
+a simple application -- ApacheBench . written in Python2.7+ by lqe.